The Development System

 In programming, file names should not include spaces, periods (other than for the extension), or most special characters.
 As a word separator, the hyphen

-is typically safer.
+-is usually fine, but the underscore_is typically safer.
 For Python files, the underscore is preferable.↩︎In programming, file names should not include spaces, periods (other than for the extension), or most special characters.
 As a word separator, the hyphen

-is typically safer.
+-is usually fine, but the underscore_is typically safer.
 For Python files, the underscore is preferable.↩︎

 Online Resources for Section 1.4